likai1993/likai1993.github.io/_pages/lab.md

 Student Oppotunities
 ======
 We are always looking for talented and self-motivated students to work on applied cybersecurity!
 If you are interested, please read our recent papers first and then send your CV and transcripts.
-Please use **"Perspective Student - Your name"** as the subject in your email.
+Please use **"Perspective Student - Your Name"** as the subject in your email.

 <!--
 <h2>Master Students</h2>